rust-stuco/lectures/week5/slides.md

 # `expect()`

-We can do better than this.
-If we *expect* this error and have a specific message in mind.
+We can do better than this if we *expect* this error and have a specific message in mind.
 ```rust
 use std::fs::File;